singhvishnumnnit/JavaSeries-BasicsIn10-Vishnu/README.md

 * Features of Java
 * What is JDK JRE and JVM
 * Basic Program Examples.
-### 2. Variables and Data Types
+## SECTION 2.
+Variables and Data Types
-3. Control flow Statements
+## SECTION 3.
+Control flow Statements
-4. Array and String in Java
+## SECTION 4.
+Array and String in Java
-5. Classes and Objects
+## SECTION 5.
+Classes and Objects
-6. Packages and Interfaces
+## SECTION 6.
+Packages and Interfaces
-7. OOPS Concepts
+## SECTION 7.
+OOPS Concepts